koptelovmax/AIR-FUD/README.md

-# AIR-FUD (Automatic Identification of Rules in French Urban Documents)
+# AIR-FUD+ (Automatic Identification of Rules in French Urban Documents extended)
-The code to support our submission to the DSAA'23 conference
+The code to support our submission to the SN Computer Science journal

 ## Structure of the code: